rjstone/cmano-lua-helpers/README.md

 Helper Functions.
 My recommendation would be that you create a separate Action called "Load Lua Builders" so you can update the code separately rather than trying to paste multiple files into the same Lua Script Action.

+* Warning: in Build 998.9 and probably before, if you are using the Steam version of the game launched from Steam, or you've launched it from autorun.exe, then Lua scripts run from `ScenEdit_RunScript()` must go in  the `[CMANO Game Folder]/GameMenu_CMANO/Lua` directory instead because that's where the "current directory" used by Lua is when launched in this way.

 # Contributing to the Library